 Biography

 Jacqueline Valenzuela (b.
-1997 East Los Angeles, CA) received a BFA in Drawing and Painting from California State University Long Beach (2019).
-Her work has been exhibited nationally, including the South Gate Museum, Mexic-Arte Museum, Marietta Cobb Museum of Art, The Mexican Center for Culture and Cinematic Arts of the Mexican Consulate, The Cheech – Riverside Art Museum, the Brand Library & Art Center, and Muzeo Museum.
-In 2023 she participated in the inaugural cohort of the Ellsworth Residency at ArtShare L.A. and has now served on the judges panel for the residency for the third and fourth cohorts.
-She is a 2023-2024 California Arts Council Individual Artist Fellowship Awardee for Los Angeles County.
-Valenzuela is currently an artist in residence at Arts at Blue Roof in Los Angeles.
-In Fall of 2024 Jacqueline will have a solo show, “Con Safos, Con Fuerzas”, with the Bakersfield Museum of Art (BMoA).
+1997 East Los Angeles, CA) received a BFA in Drawing and Painting from California State University, Long Beach (2019).
+Valenzuela has a forthcoming MFA in Drawing and Painting from University of California, Los Angeles (2027).
+Her work has been exhibited nationally, including the South Gate Museum, Mexic-Arte Museum, Marietta Cobb Museum of Art, The Mexican Center for Culture and Cinematic Arts of the Mexican Consulate, The Cheech—Riverside Art Museum, the Brand Library & Art Center, Muzeo Museum, and Elverhøj Museum.
+Valenzuela’s work has been highlighted in both online and printed publications of LAist, Remezcla, a special re-issue of Lowrider Magazine, Juxtapoz and Gata Magazine.
+In 2023 she participated in the inaugural cohort for the Ellsworth Residency at ArtShare L.A..
+Valenzuela has now served on the judges panel for the third and fourth residency cohorts.
+She was a 2023-2024 CAC Individual Artist Fellow for Los Angeles County.
+And is currently one of the 2024-2025 Professional Artists Fellows for Long Beach City Arts Council.
+Valenzuela was the Spring 2024 artist-in-residence for A Room of One's Own at Blue Roof Arts.
+She was recently one of the fourteen artist-in-residence for Sound System:An Experimental Residency, with the Torrance Art Museum, June 2024.
+In Fall of 2024 Jacqueline will have her debut museum solo exhibition, “Con Safos, Con Fuerzas”, with the Bakersfield Museum of Art (BMoA).

-Valenzuela is a multi-media artist whose practice is centered around depicting her personal experiences as well as the storytelling of other women who like her are in the Chicano world of lowriding.
+Valenzuela is an interdisciplinary artist whose practice is centered around depicting her personal experiences as well as the storytelling of other women who like her are in the Chicano world of lowriding.
 Her art practice reflects the deep roots she has planted in the lowrider community by bridging the gap between fine art and this underrepresented community.

 Photo by Argel Rojo, Courtesy of Los Angeles Performance Practice